 Whereas: our district has many churches that are struggling with issues around the effectiveness of the commission-oriented structure and the official board-oriented structure;

-Whereas: We, the Church Development Commission, found that congregations could improve the quality of their congregational life by implementing changes in their structure;
+Whereas: We, the Church Development Commission found that congregations could improve the quality of their congregational life by implementing changes in their structure;

-Therefore, we, the Church Development Commission of the Atlantic Northeast District request the 1995 District Conference at Elizabethtown, Pa., to petition the Annual Conference to appoint a committee to evaluate and study our current congregational structures, and propose other congregational structure options that also maintain the integrity and biblical precedences of our Brethren heritage.
+Therefore, we, the Church Development Commission of the Atlantic Northeast District request the 1995 District Conference at Elizabethtown, Pa., to petition the Annual Conference to appoint a committee to evaluate and study our current congregational structures and propose other congregational structure options that also maintain the integrity and biblical precedences of our Brethren heritage.

-Action of the Atlantic Northeast District Board: The District Board of Atlantic Northeast District, meeting in regular session on August 5, 1995, passed the query on to District Conference, which will meet October 14, 1995, in Elizabethtown, Pa.
+The action of the Atlantic Northeast District Board: The District Board of Atlantic Northeast District, meeting in regular session on August 5, 1995, passed the query on to District Conference, which will meet October 14, 1995, in Elizabethtown, Pa.

 J. Mark Bushong, Board Chair